 In addition to surviving food commas, the duo could use the reach from their blog to organise meet-ups in each city they travelled too.
 It was a fantastic experience to connect with their readers in person from the other side of the world and talk about all things veganism and minimalism.

 They also had the opportunity to meet Leo Babuata, from Zen Habits in San Fransisco.
 It was surreal to spend a day with the guy who essentially lit the spark in their journey years ago.

 January 2018 – Published a best selling book.

-Towards the backend of 2017, Michael and Maša wrote the manuscript of their first book, The Minimalist Vegan – A Simple Manifesto On Why To Live With Less Stuff And More Compassion.
+Towards the backend of 2017, Michael and Maša wrote their first book, The Minimalist Vegan – A Simple Manifesto On Why To Live With Less Stuff And More Compassion.